Nebo15/multiverse/README.md

   - use _other than ISO date_ version types, eg. incremental counters (`v1`, `v2`);
   - handle malformed versions by responding with JSON errors.

 Default adapter works with ISO-8601 date from `x-api-version` header (configurable).
-For malformed versions it would log a warning and fallback to the current date.
+For malformed versions it would log a warning and fallback to the default date (configured via `:default_version` setting).

 Also, it allows to use channel name instead of date, where: